This post may contain affiliate links. Please read our disclosure policy.

 How to serve chocolate pie?

-Serve chocolate pie cold, room temperature or warmed in the oven.
+- Ice cream is the classic way to go.
 I like to serve each slice with a scoop of vanilla bean ice cream or a spoonful of Vanilla Bean Crème Anglaise, which is basically melted ice cream!
 The vanilla compliments the chocolate flavor and the cream balances the rich chocolate pie filling.
-For a quick and easy option, this would be delightful with lightly sweetened homemade whipped cream or even crème fraiche whipped cream for an unexpected treat!
-Add a savory crunch with toasted nuts or cocoa nibs.

 Easy Chocolate Pie